black-parrot-sdk/black-parrot-sdk/README.md

 will run your program.
 The --host options make Dromajo behave as BlackParrot, with a host interface emulating our Verilog testbench.
 Once Dromajo passes your test, you're ready to run on BlackParrot!

+### Debugging your test
+Dromajo supports tracing.
+This option is enabled by adding --trace to the dromajo invocation.
+The trace format is:

+    0 3 0x0000000080000108 (0x06f00113) x 2 0x000000000000006f
+    core_id priv_level pc (instruction) writeback_reg writeback_data